eclipsesrl/udesly-docs/docs/search-form.md

 ---
-id: search-form
+id: wordpress-search-misc
-title: Search Form
+title: Search Misc Elements
 ---

-## How to configure Search Form
+## Search Form

-Users can search for anything anywhere in the site.
-A new search bar will allow them to filter their search and narrow the results within the site pages, posts and products.

-Select the **Search** Element and add the attributes:

-> wp=search
->
-> el=search-form
+This element can be entered wherever you prefer within your Webflow project.

+No attribute is necessary because the Search Form is automatically converted.

-You can add the attribute **udesly-data** followed by the post types you want to enable to the research, separated by a comma, to search only in some specific post types.
+You can use an optional attribute if you want to query specific post types.

-**E.g.** To search only in Blog posts the search form should have these attributes:

-> wp=search
->
-> el=search-form
->
+Insert a **Search** item and add the attribute:

+> post-type={list of post types separated by comma}

+**E.g:**
-> udesly-data=post
+> post-type=post,product

-**E.g.** To search in Blog posts and in WooCommerce products, the search form should have these attributes:
+To search between posts and WooCommerce products exclusively.

-> wp=search
->
-> el=search-form
->
-> udesly-data=post, product
+If you don't define this attribute, it will search everywhere.